 - Add all the ingredients to a bowl and stir to mix.
 Taste and add more salt, pepper, or lemon juice if desired.
 Chill the sauce until ready to serve.

-- Add a pile of greens to each plate and top with a few slices of bell pepper and a drizzle of vinaigrette.
-Top with a pice or two of chicken.
+- Add a pile of greens to each plate and top with a few slices of marinated peppers and a drizzle of the vinaigrette the peppers are soaking in.
+Top with a piece or two of chicken.
 Serve with the yogurt sauce.